Kiran1510/snake-rl/README.md

 The central research question:

-> *Given state representations of varying complexity, how do hand-crafted linear features, automatically constructed tile-coded features, and neural network-learned features compare in their ability to learn effective control policies via on-policy temporal-difference learning?*
+> *Given state representations of varying complexity, how do hand-crafted linear features, automatically constructed tile-coded features, and neural network-learned features compare in their ability to learn effective control policies?*

-The project compares **three function approximation approaches** — linear function approximation with hand-crafted features, tile coding, and a small MLP — across **three state representations** of increasing complexity, all using semi-gradient SARSA as the underlying control algorithm.
+The project compares **three function approximation approaches** — linear function approximation with hand-crafted features, tile coding, and a Double DQN neural network with experience replay — across **three state representations** of increasing complexity.
+The linear and tile coding agents use on-policy semi-gradient SARSA; the neural network uses off-policy Double DQN with a target network to handle the instability of nonlinear function approximation.
 This isolates the function approximation method as the primary experimental variable.

 ### Why This Matters

 Most existing Snake RL work uses off-policy DQN with a single state representation.
-No prior work has systematically compared function approximation methods across multiple representations under a common on-policy TD framework.
+No prior work has systematically compared function approximation methods across multiple representations using a common experimental framework.
 This project fills that gap, with theoretical grounding in the convergence guarantees of linear TD methods (Tsitsiklis & Van Roy, 1997) and the deadly triad framework (Sutton & Barto, 2018).

 ### The best agent in action